Dharnishh/Certificate-Auto-Generator/README.md

 Crafted and directed by Dinesh, a meticulous art director and educator, committed to blending visual precision with technical transparency.

 📬 Contact
-For questions or collaborations, feel free to reach out via GitHub or LinkedIn.
+For questions or collaborations, feel free to reach out via GitHub or LinkedIn @pv-dinesh.
+`

+---